-- 1. have a cumulative GPA of at least 2.5 at the time of application, - 2. demonstrate writing proficiency by earning a grade of C- or higher in English 101 or by placing out of the course, - 3. demonstrate mathematics competency by earning a grade of C- or higher in Mathematics 118 (majors) or beginning with the class of 2011 by earning a grade of C- or higher in a four semester hour course that fulfills the general education math requirement, course designated by a "Q" (minors).
-Note: In special circumstances, the Department will accept petitions to the math requirement for minors, using a passing score of 175 on the Praxis I test as an alternative. - 4. earn grades of C- or higher in Education 103 or 104, 111 or 112, 120, and for students pursuing a major in education, Education 150 and 275 or 276, and - 5. display knowledge, skills, and dispositions appropriate for teaching, including a satisfactory level of competence on the performance outcomes assessed in the education program.
+- 1. have a cumulative GPA of at least 2.5 at the time of application, - 2. demonstrate writing proficiency by earning a grade of C- or higher in English 101 or by placing out of the course, - 3. demonstrate mathematics competency by earning a grade of C- or higher in Mathematics 118 (majors) or by earning a grade of C- or higher in a four semester hour course that fulfills the general education math requirement, course designated by a "Q" (minors).
+Note: In special circumstances, the Department will accept petitions to the math requirement for minors, using a passing score of 175 on the Praxis I test as an alternative. - 4. earn grades of C- or higher in Education 103 or 104, 120, and for students pursuing a major in education, Education 203, 204, 253, and 254. - 5. display knowledge, skills, and dispositions appropriate for teaching, including a satisfactory level of competence on the 18 performance outcomes assessed in the education program..